tsizehena223/die/server/die.md

 8. **Testing and Deployment:**
    - Write unit and functional tests to ensure code quality.
    - Set up CI/CD pipelines for automated testing and deployment.

-By following these steps and incorporating these features, you can develop a robust and efficient Task Management System using Symfony.